Is My Landlord Responsible For Damage to My Property?

 Sewage and Drain Backup Coverage

-This coverage helps you repair water damage from overflowing drains and sewers, broken sump pumps, and damage that results from water moving from the ground up.
+This coverage helps you repair water damage from overflowing drains and sewers, broken sump pumps, and damage from water moving from the ground up.

 Identity Theft Protection

-This add-on protects renters in the event of identity fraud and pays for the costs of restoring their identity and unauthorized credit card usage.
+This add-on protects renters in the event of identity fraud and pays for restoring their identity and unauthorized credit card usage.

 Personal Property Replacement Coverage